hungrybluedev/v-benchmarks/fibonacci/README.md

 ## Conclusion

-V beat Python by a significant margin in all the scenarios.
+V was faster than Python by a significant margin in all the scenarios.
 Python took 49.3 seconds (on average) to run the program.

 Even when V used the default TCC compiler, the V version ran in approximately 2.2 seconds, around **22 times** faster than Python.
 Remember that this version uses TCC that comes bundled with V.